High School Placement

 Each spring, you join other rising eighth-grade parents at an informational meeting about the high school admission process.
 We provide you with an information packet, including timelines and to-do lists.

-In the spring/summer, Langley administrators meet with you and your child individually to discuss interests, goals, and possible best-fit high schools.
+In the spring/summer, Langley administrators and our high school placement counselor meet with you and your child individually to discuss interests, goals, and possible best-fit high schools.

 Testing and interviews

 To help your child prepare for high school placement tests, we offer an online program to familiarize students with the test.
 We also provide mock interviews to help build poise and confidence.